 What is briquette charcoal?

 It’s charcoal that has been pressed into similar sizes with round uniform shapes.
+This is what we normally think of as BBQ fuel.

 What is lump charcoal?